 Battersea Park Fireworks

 Battersea Park Fireworks is South London’s biggest fireworks display and is one of the best places to celebrate Guy Fawkes Night in London.
 It’s spread over two days, and on Saturday, you can expect a classic Bonfire Night with a magnificent fireworks display and a roaring bonfire, with plenty of warming, Autumnal food and comforting drinks to enjoy.
-On Sunday, it’s all about the family; there will be an earlier start with another stunning fireworks display, a 7-metre tall visual light installation, and Sweetieland, the ultimate spot for sweet tooths where the kids can stock up on Bonfire Night treats.
+On Sunday, it’s all about the family; there will be an earlier start with another stunning fireworks display, whilst the grown-ups are enjoying a mulled wine – the kids can enjoy plenty of activities.

 Image Courtesy of Battersea Park